-Our plans are subject to change - we'll continue to update you when we can.
-However, if you've had it confirmed with school, then be assured we definitely have a space for your child.
+These plans are subject to change - we'll continue to update you when we can.
+The government aims to confirm details on 28 May.
+We appreciate that leaves timescales very tight.
+However, if you've had it confirmed with school, then be assured we will definitely have a space for your child.